Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It's not that good.

-But she's like, this lady thought she was going to be rude to me and Mason.
+But she's like, this lady thought she's going to be rude to me and Mason.

 Now she has no way home today, Marissa said triumphantly.